Wondering how long to let a puppy cry in a crate? It all depends on the type of crying you’re dealing with.

 - Feed your puppy the right nutritious food.

-Make sure it gets plenty of playtime and exercise (shorter walks in the beginning)
+- Make sure it gets plenty of playtime and exercise (shorter walks in the beginning)

-Get it a comfortable kennel where it can truly relax and claim as its own territory.
+- Get it a comfortable kennel where it can truly relax and claim as its own territory.

 In essence, if you do all of this right and take the time to stimulate the dog’s mind through training and tricks, there’s really no reason for it to cry out from its crate.

 So…what can you do if it’s whining in the crate, and how long can you leave it to its own devices in that case?

 Recognize Attention-Seeking and Curb It Right Away

 However, ignoring the puppy’s whining is the only way to avoid reinforcing the behavior.

 Of course, to know how long to let a puppy cry in a crate, you need to figure out if it’s whining for attention first.

 The easiest way to check if it needs to go potty is to ignore the whining first.
 After a few minutes, use a cue (word or phrase) that may associate it with doing the deed.

 You have to be a bit strict with younger puppies; anything you do may reinforce bad behavior (such as whining for attention).

 When its super-comfy kennel is near your room, and all its needs are met, the only thing you can do is ignore the whining and let the dog soothe itself.

 It’s going to be tough, that’s for sure, but try to persevere.
 The faster the dog gets used to self-comforting, the better it’ll adjust to being alone and enjoying its own company.

-As you can see, the answer to How long to let a puppy cry in a crate?
+As you can see, the answer to how long to let a puppy cry in a crate?